Glossary of Financial Terms

 | Trustee | The person with the ultimate investment responsibility of a trust. |

-| U.S. Treasury Securities (Treasuries) | General term for securities of the federal government backed by a full faith and credit guarantee.
+| U.S. Government Agency Securities (Agencies) | A general term for securities of the federal government backed by a full faith and credit guarantee.
 Treasury bills are short-term obligations (three-month and six-month maturities) that do not pay interest but are sold at a discount from their face value.
 Treasury bonds are issued in $1,000 units with maturities of 10 years or longer and are traded on the market like other bonds.
 Treasury notes are medium-term obligations (one to 10 years) sold by subscription. |

-| Weighted Average Maturity (WAM) | This number represents the theoretical time in days before all of the investments would mature and thus be re-invested. |
+| U.S. Treasury Securities (Treasuries) | This number represents the theoretical time, in days, before all investments would mature and thus be reinvested. |

 | Weighted Monthly Maturity | The theoretical time in days it takes to earn back one dollar of principal |

-| Yield | The return or profit on an investment, typically presented as a percentage of the investment on an annual basis. |
+| Yield | The return or profit on an investment is typically presented as an annual percentage of the investment. |